beaumoaj/code-conquerors-glossary/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## after cloning this repository

+Inside the repository folder run:

+### npm install

-In the project directory, you can run:
+Then, you can run:

 ### `npm start`